jmoyou2011/LLM-Nvidia-Comparision/README.md

 ### Additional Work

-1. Extend this work performance to other types of models on the Nvidia Catalog.
-This was a strict text-to-text model where the model payloads were of the same structure.
+1. Extend this work performance to other types of models on the Nvidia AI foundational models catalog.
+This was a strict text-to-text model comparison where the model payloads were of the same structure.

 2. Rework the async aiohttp notebook to solve for errors in calling the API in an asynchronous fashion i.e. solving for null content when the status_code is 202.

 3. Extend the functionality to evaluate the metrics of each LLM under Information Retrieval metrics such as MMR, BLEU Score, ROUGE and, others.

+4. Extend the functionality to evaluate metrics by certain LLM packages such as [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval)